 Whilst not specific to Malawi, male dominance is highly prevalent in Malawi culture and its presence in the classroom is having an impact on girls’ attainment, particularly in IT.
 Our research found that when undertaking tasks in mixed groups, it is often the boys who will take charge of the computer, leaving the girls to observe.
 This means that girls are missing opportunities to get hands-on IT experience and build their confidence in doing so.

 Many of the girls we interviewed told us they were discouraged from pursuing computer studies as this is seen as being a “boys” subject.
 Not only is the IT sector dominated by men, there is also a shortage of female IT teachers and so girls can’t picture themselves working either in the IT sector, or in a job that involves IT.

 In Malawi, household tasks are divided along gender lines.
-Ou research found that household chores left girls with less time to explore and experiment with IT than their male counterparts.
-There were also time constraints even in boarding schools, where female boarders had their access to It curtailed by curfews that were not enforced on their male peers.
+Our research found that household chores left girls with less time to explore and experiment with IT than their male counterparts.
+There were also time constraints even in boarding schools, where female boarders had their access to IT curtailed by curfews that were not enforced on their male peers.

 Gender Neutral Approach